TheresaLui/SelfHelpContent_v2/articles/problemscopingques.media/problemscopingques-media-amp-common.md

             "useAsAdditionalDetails": true,
             "hints": [
                 {
-                    "text": "Provide details about the scneario and issues that you ran into with the player.
+                    "text": "Provide details about the scenario and issues that you ran into with the player.
 Be sure to note if this worked previously and suddenly stopped working, and if possible provide a URL to a hosted test player that demonstrates or reproduces your issue (example - use stackblitz.com to reproduce the issue and include link here)"
                 }
             ]
         },